symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``'_token'``

 The name of the hidden field containing the CSRF token in the form.
-It becomes the service container parameter named ``form.type_extension.csrf.field_name``.

 esi
 ~~~